bdadam/bdadam.com/src/content/blog/finding-a-random-document-in-mongodb.md

 | Method 2      |                       2.297 |
 | Method 1      |                       2.813 |

-Though the differences are not quite big, the winner is definitely "Method 2.5".
+Although the differences are not quite big, the winner is definitely "Method 2.5".
 I think, when using more realistic data, the differences are also going to be much larger.

 Do you have your own benchmark results with different data?
 Please feel free to comment it.